pnxtech/umf/README.md

 # Universal Messaging Format
+A message format specification for use with distributed applications.

-> version: 1.2 | Based on this prior work: https://github.com/cjus/umf_router
+> version: 1.2.1 | Based on this prior work: https://github.com/cjus/umf_router

 # Table of Contents